-Work is scheduled to begin on the Dominick Street Bridge in mid-2021, the first of three new vehicular bridges planned for the neighborhood.
-The two-year, $35 million project will provide a new river crossing between Cortland and North avenues, better connecting the transportation network on the North Side and providing more access to the Lincoln Yards site.
+While the design for the new Throop Street Bridge has been completed, the start date for construction remains to be determined.
+The bridge will provide a new river crossing between Cortland and North avenues, better connecting the transportation network on the North Side and providing more access to the Lincoln Yards site.

 The Throop bridge has been designed with all modes of transportation in mind, including vehicular travel lanes, sidewalks, and a two-way separated bike lane, providing a safe crossing for people walking and biking.
 The bike lane will be protected from traffic by a concrete curb and will extend north of the bridge connecting to the existing bike network at Southport and Armitage avenues, and south of the bridge to Concord Place.

 In consultation with the Chicago Department of Transportation (CDOT) and the CAC, the development team decided to name the bridge for Throop Street instead of the original name, Dominick Street, because Throop is a more recognizable road name in the city's grid network.